Ask Biki? I’ve Lost The Belt For My Trench Coat, How Do I Replace It?

 Trench Coat Belt Replacement Tips

 Never Fear, Biki Is Here ( : The same thing happened to me this year, but my story is: I told my brother to take my trench coat to the dry cleaners, and when he returned it: my beloved coat was sans belt.
-I was fuming!
+I needed a trench coat belt replacement and I was fuming!
 Once I calmed down and put my creative hat on, I decided to use the opportunity to pimp my jacket.

 First of all, there is no need to splurge on a new jacket or retrace your footsteps from your ker-azee night.

-There are a few alternatives one can use to replace a trench coat belt: a belt with a buckle/tie sash detail, a tie…but this is my favourite: A Scarf.
-Why?
-Allow me to plead my case:
+There are a few alternatives one can use to replace a trench coat belt: a belt with a buckle/tie sash detail, a tie…In this article we will focus on scarf and buckle options.
+My favourite coat belt replacement is a scarf, so let’s start with that.

 - It’s a great way to match/contrast the hue of your trench coat by experimenting with texture, colour and pattern.